JulianLegler/goxn/README.md

 sh run_experiment_suite.sh
 ```

 This should automatically setup the needed helm charts and start the experiments.
-Make sure that OXN and its requirements are installed before.
+Make sure thatgoxn and its requirements are installed before.

 ### Manual Execution and Deploxment